Trump threatens to have Schiff, Bidens, Pelosi testify in Senate trial as he dares House to impeach

 He added: “I was elected to ‘Clean the Swamp,’ and that’s what I am doing!”

-The president’s tweets follow an hourslong hearing before the House Judiciary Committee on Wednesday, in what set the stage for the next phase of the Democratic-led House impeachment inquiry, with majority-invited law professors making the case that the president did abuse the office of the presidency.
+The president’s tweets followed an hourslong hearing before the House Judiciary Committee on Wednesday, in what set the stage for the next phase of the Democratic-led House impeachment inquiry, with majority-invited law professors making the case that the president did abuse the office of the presidency by asking Ukraine to investigate the Bidens while withholding aid.
 But the sole witness called by Republicans argued the contrary — he said the legal case to impeach Trump was “woefully inadequate” and even “dangerous."

 IN TRUMP IMPEACHMENT TRIAL, SENATE REPUBLICANS COULD TURN TABLES ON DEMS

-Pelosi, D-Calif., on Thursday morning, just after the president's tweets, called for the House to proceed with drafting articles of impeachment.
+Pelosi, D-Calif., on Thursday morning then dramatically called for the House to proceed with drafting articles of impeachment.

-"Our president leaves us no chance but to act," she continued.
+"Our president leaves us no choice but to act," she continued.
 "Sadly, but with confidence and humility, today, I am asking our chairman to proceed with articles of impeachment."

+Trump hit back again following Pelosi’s announcement, accusing her party of trying to impeach him over “NOTHING” and warning that it could set a dangerous precedent.

+“This will mean that the beyond important and seldom used act of Impeachment will be used routinely to attack future Presidents.
+That is not what our Founders had in mind,” he tweeted.

 House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., in concurrence with the other chairs of committees involved – Schiff, D-Calif., and Oversight Committee Chair Carolyn Maloney, D-N.Y. – will now draft articles of impeachment.
 Should the House pass those articles, the impeachment inquiry would transform into a full-fledged Senate trial.